 Applicants must be of good character, as evidenced by at least three letters of recommendation from the high school they are currently attending, or homeschool equivalent.

 Applicants must provide an official transcript from the school or homeschool program they are currently attending.

 Scholarships are granted to support attendance at a recognized institution of higher education, which could include a college, university, vocational or technical school.

 Scholarship applications were due April 3, 2023

 About the Scholarship Program

 One of our goals as a cooperative is to support the communities we serve, and investing in our future is one way we accomplish that.
 We are proud to offer a scholarship program that enables local students to pursue their education goals.
 The San Patricio Electric Education Trust was established in 1999 to help local students with the expense of higher education and further the co-op’s commitment to giving back to the communities it serves.
-Since its inception, the San Patricio Electric Education Trust has awarded more than $1,070,000 in scholarships to local students.
+Since its inception, the San Patricio Electric Education Trust has awarded nearly $1.2 million in scholarships to local students.

 Each scholarship awarded is split evenly among the student’s first four semesters of college, provided the student continues to meet the requirements established for the program.
 After each semester, the student must submit documentation to show they have maintained a GPA of 2.5 or higher, are enrolled as a full-time student and have successfully completed a full-time course load.

 The success of our scholarship program is dependent on the generous donations of our members.
 Typical contributions come from retired capital credit checks.
 Some members choose to give back a portion of their capital credits checks, others automatically allocate their credits to the fund each year and some donate them after estate settlements.